yusoofsh/mangoleh/content/projects/Metrics.md

 showInProjects: true
 ---

 Investigated the principal factors behind measured gains in education by exploiting a natural experiment in schooling age.
-Performed causal inference using instrumental variables and estimated the extra value of a day in school on education.
+Performed causal inference using instrumental variables and estimated the extra value of a day in school on education outcomes.